jaxcksn/CS3364-GroupProject/README.md

 You can also edit the header files for each one too!

-There is also a shared header file called Graph that has been created, and creates Graph class that should be shared by both algorithms for testing purposes.
+There is also a shared header file called Graph that has been created, and contains the Graph class that should be shared by both algorithms for testing purposes.

 ## Testing